TL;DR

 What is an enterprise service management platform used for?

-It enables IT and non-IT teams to handle internal requests, approvals, tickets, and workflows from one console.
+It enables IT and non-IT teams to handle internal requests, approvals, tickets, and workflows from one console, helping to standardize and automate service management processes.

 How do platforms like ManageEngine ServiceDesk Plus help?